 In between the two services, we host a short coffee hour to allow worshipers to get to know each other better through fellowship.
 Light breakfast foods, like donuts, fruit, coffee and pastries, are provided at no cost and anyone is welcome to enjoy a meal with the group.
 The Coffee Hour is very causal - just grab a plate and join a table after 9:30 service or before the 11:00 service.

 Families are abundant at PCUMC.
-Sunday School is offered most weeks during both services.
-However, children are always welcome in the main service, no matter their ages.
-Learn more about children's ministry here.
+Sunday School is offered during the 9:30 service.
+However, children are always welcome in the main service, no matter their ages

 What to Wear